Jackie Sharkey: Johnny Buff fight

 On November 10, 1921, Sharkey lost to Johnny Buff in a fifteen-round World Bantamweight Championship by points decision at Madison Square Garden.
 In the close and exciting fight, Sharkey had five rounds, six went to Buff, and four were even.
 Both boxers took the lead at times, but Buff finished stronger.
 The Des Moines Register called it "as rousing a battle as ever you'd wish to see."
 Most newspapers gave the fight to Buff, who held the World Bantamweight title at the time.
 The New York Times gave Sharkey the seventh, eighth and ninth rounds, while Buff took eleven of the remaining rounds, with one even.
-The final rounds seemed to clearly belong to Buff.Peglar, Westbrook, "Johnny Buff Wins Over Jack Sharkey", The Des Moines Register, Des Moines, Iowa, pg.
-4, 11 November 1921 Sharkey had lost to Buff on January 15, 1920, in an eight-round newspaper decision of the Jersey Journal in Jersey City, New Jersey.
+The final rounds seemed to clearly belong to Buff.
+Sharkey had lost to Buff on January 15, 1920, in an eight-round newspaper decision of the Jersey Journal in Jersey City, New Jersey.